 - Scalability.
-You can configure up to 32 link aggregation groups that can consist of 2, 4, or 8 Ethernetports. - Reliability.
+You can configure link aggregation groups that can consist of 2, 4, or 8 Ethernetports with a maximum of 256 link aggregation ports and 128 link aggregation groups per switch. - 2 ports per group maximum 128 link aggregate groups - 4 ports per group maximum 64 link aggregate groups - 8 ports per group maximum 32 link aggregate groups - Reliability.
 If one of the physical links in a link aggregate group goes down, the link aggregate group can still operate.